Fall Activitivities for Families You Don’t Want to Miss!

 Once you get home with your colorful fall leaves, let your kids can turn them into fun fall crafts.
 Outdoor fall activities for kids don’t have to involve an elaborately planned hike, picnic, or hayride (although those things can be a lot of fun).

 Collecting leaves and making leaf-inspired crafts are things you can do at home on the spur of the moment.
 So, take advantage of the fall season with your family.

 4. Sit Around the Campfire

-Sitting around a campfire is a fun way to keep warm while enjoying the outdoors this Fall.
-Roast marshmallows and tell ghost stories while enjoying Fall’s cool evenings by the fire.
+Sitting around a campfire is a fun way to keep warm while enjoying the outdoors with your family this fall.
+Roast marshmallows and tell ghost stories while enjoying fall’s cool evenings by the fire.

 5. Get Lost in a Maze

-After finding your way out of a hay maze, what better way to relax than an old-fashioned hayride.
+After finding your way out of a hay maze, what better way to relax than an old-fashioned hayride?
 If nothing else, it’s a nicer way to get out to the pumpkin patch than a tromp through the mud.